VFS INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that VinFast Auto Ltd. (f/k/a Black Spade Acquisition Co.) Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit!

-NEW YORK, April 15, 2024 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against VinFast Auto Ltd. (f/k/a Black Spade Acquisition Co.) ("VinFast" or "the Company") (NASDAQ: VFS) and certain of its officers.
+NEW YORK, April 22, 2024 /PRNewswire/ -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against VinFast Auto Ltd. (f/k/a Black Spade Acquisition Co.) ("VinFast" or "the Company") (NASDAQ: VFS) and certain of its officers.

 Class Definition: